Ovarian cysts

 Types of ovarian cyst

-There are lots of different types of ovarian cyst.
+There are different types of ovarian cyst.
 These can be split into two groups: functional cysts and pathological cysts.

 Functional cysts

 Most ovarian cysts are functional cysts.
 This means that they develop as part of your usual menstrual cycle.
-They don’t happen after the menopause.
+New cysts don’t usually develop after the menopause.
+If you are found to have cysts after the menopause, they probably formed in the stage just before you entered the menopause (perimenopause).

 Each month, your ovary produces several follicles (tiny fluid-filled sacs).
 One of these will mature and release an egg.
 After releasing the egg, the follicle normally changes into something called the corpus luteum.
 This releases hormones that help the lining of your uterus (womb) prepare for pregnancy.
 If the egg isn’t fertilised, the corpus luteum begins to break down.